 There is considerable patent and other intellectual property development activity in our industry.
 Our success depends, in part, upon our not infringing upon the intellectual property rights of others.
 Our competitors, as well as a number of other entities and individuals, may own or claim to own intellectual property relating to our industry.
-From time to time, third parties may claim that we are infringing upon their intellectual property rights.
-In the future, others may claim that our applications and underlying technology infringe or violate their intellectual property rights.
-However, we may be unaware of the intellectual property rights that others may claim cover some or all of our technology or services.
-Any claims or litigation could cause us to incur significant expenses and, if successfully asserted against us, could require that we pay substantial damages or ongoing royalty payments, prevent us from offering our services, or require that we comply with other unfavorable terms.
+From time to time, third parties may claim that we are infringing upon their intellectual property rights, and we may be found to be infringing upon such rights.
+In the future, others may claim that our applications and underlying technology infringe or violate their damages or ongoing royalty payments, prevent us from offering our services, or require that we comply with other unfavorable terms.
 We may also be obligated to indemnify our clients or business partners or pay substantial settlement costs, including royalty payments, in connection with any such claim or litigation and to obtain licenses, modify applications, or refund fees, which could be costly.
 Even if we were to prevail in such a dispute, any litigation regarding our intellectual property could be costly and time-consuming and divert the attention of our management and key personnel from our business operations.